Abirangshu-02/Agriculture-Site/README.md

 - **Product Showcase:** Displays various agricultural products in an organized and responsive manner.
 - **Customer Contact Form:** Allows customers to submit inquiries, which are stored in the database.
-- **Database Integration:** The website is connected to a MySQL database to store contact submissions and other dynamic content.
+- **Database Integration:** The website is connected to a SQLite database to store contact submissions and other dynamic content.
 - **Responsive Design:** Optimized for desktop and mobile views for a seamless user experience.

 ## Installation